Advanced Research Workshop (ARW)

 level and its formulation.

-The NATO ARW was carried out on five days (Wednesday to Sunday), with Wednesday
+The NATO ARW will be carried out on five days (Wednesday to Sunday), with Wednesday

 and Sunday being the arrival and departure days, respectively.
-The workshop was
+The workshop will be

 divided into 3 sessions, or 1 session per day (see Programme).
-Each session was started
+Each session will begin

-from 45-minute presentations by keynote speakers and was followed by 30-minutes
+with 45-minute presentations by keynote speakers and will be followed by 30-minutes

 presentation and discussions, and how it will be incorporated into the research plan.